MIC Tanzania Limited: Mobitel

 The company began operations in 1994 under the name Mobitel and launched Tanzania's first cellular (analogue) service.
 In 1998 the company expanded significantly and began pre-paid service under the brand "Simu Poa" and began issuing pre-paid cards under the brand "Kadi Poa".

-In 1999 Adesemi Tanzania another telecommunication company operating in the country was acquired by Mobitel and it gave Mobitel customers access to the companies Private Automatic Branch Exchange networks.
-At the time Mobitel was the first company in Africa that provided subscription-free Internet services under their "MobiNet" brand.
+In 1999, Adesemi Tanzania, another telecommunication company operating in the country, was acquired by Mobitel.
+This gave Mobitel customers access to the company's Private Automatic Branch Exchange networks.
+At the time, Mobitel was the first company in Africa to provide subscription-free Internet services under its "MobiNet" brand.